How To: Setup your Street alignment the right way.

 Front

 1.)
-Install Camber Bolt in lower bolt and make sure it’s aligned for negative camber (tab inward).
+Install Camber Bolt in lower bolt and make sure it’s aligned for positive camber (tab outward).

 2.)
 While on the alignment rack able to see the adjustments.
 Adjust both Camber eccentric bolts.
 First adjust the lower camber bolt to around -1.5, then use the upper camber bolt to fine tune to -1.8 or so.
 Make sure camber is maximized to where you want it but equal left to right.